mayman99/material-parser/README.md

 # material-parser
-This package parses OGRE .material files into json.
+This package parses OGRE .material with versions < 1.10 files into json.

 # installation